kellenlask/DroidIdenticons/README.md

   - A better algorithm that will take into account empty images and apply some consistent transformation to ensure an image
   - Lower Big O

+Current Features:
+  - Dynamic background color
+  - Ensures minimum color contrast between background and foreground
+  - Horizontal symmetry
+  - Dynamic grid size (the image is a grid of squares which can be adjusted)
+  - Dynamic bitmap size (the size of the generated bitmap, independent of pattern)